EmilieAndreasen/cds-vis-assignments/Assignment_4/README.md

 More specifically, the repository contains the main Python script, output CSV files of the newspapers face counts (among other details) and plots of pertentage of pages with faces per decade for each newspaper, and other relevant files for setting up and running the script (for further details, see *Repository structure*).

 ### Task Overview
-For this assignment, the main objective was detect faces in pages of three historical Swiss newspapers: the Gazette de Lausanne (GDL, 1804-1991), the Impartial (IMP, 1881-2017), and the Journal de Genève (JDG, 1826-1994) (for further details, see *Data Source*).
+For this assignment, the main objective was detect faces in pages of three historical Swiss newspapers: the 'Gazette de Lausanne' (GDL, 1804-1991), the 'Impartial' (IMP, 1881-2017), and the 'Journal de Genève' (JDG, 1826-1994) (for further details, see *Data Source*).
 The code had to be able to do the following:
 1. For each of the three newspapers, detect if faces are present in the pages using a pre-trained CNN model.
 2. Aggregate the results by decade.
 3. For each newspaper, generate a CSV file showing the total number of faces per decade and the percentage of pages with faces for that decade.